 Resetting the state machine and continuing to send Solicit messages may result in the client never completing DHCP and is generally not considered a good solution.
-It can also result in a packet storm if the client does not appropriately rate limit its sending of Solicit messages.
+It can also result in a packet storm if the client does not appropriately rate limit its sending of Solicit messages or there are many clients on the network.
+Client implementors that follow this approach, are strongly advised to implement the updates to RFC-3315 specified in [RFC7083].